3D

 To scale components, select or press R:

-• To adjust the scale across one axis, click and drag the scale handle attached to the axis.
+• To adjust the scale across one axis, drag the scale handle attached to the axis.

-• To adjust the scale across a plane, click the plane handle and drag the component on the plane.
+• To adjust the scale across a plane, drag the plane handle of the component.

-• To uniformly scale a component across all axes, click and drag the gray handle at the center of the component.
+• To uniformly scale a component across all axes, drag the gray handle at the center of the component.

 Snapping